 Yet, all that being said…I still had the most amazing time.
 This was probably one of the most challenging shoots I have ever worked on and I am so happy I did it.
 Challenges help you to grow; without challenges, we would never know what we are truly capable of!
 Who would’ve thought that a Hallmark film would push me in ways I had never yet been pushed?!
 I sure didn’t!
 BUT WOW- I feel like a new person now!
 Except for one thing….

-On our way back from a week shooting up in Whistler, I was given the opportunity to bungee jump for real off that bridge we shot the bungee scene on with some of the crew members and my costar.
-I didn’t take the opportunity…mostly because I was scared.
+On our way back from a week shooting up in Whistler, I was given the opportunity to bungee jump for real off that bridge we shot the bungee scene on with some of the crew members and my costar. is kaletra available in india I didn’t take the opportunity…mostly because I was scared.
 Scared of doing it and also scared of chickening out at the top and being embarrassed.
 And I regret it now.
 I regret not facing my fears, I regret taking the easy, comfortable way out.
 I know it is totally normal to be afraid of something like bungee jumping…but now I feel like I need redemption.
 It is officially on my bucket list, and I hope to gain enough courage to do it eventually.
 Does anyone know any good places to do it?
 If I am going to go for it, it better be in an incredible location right??

 On my time off, which was only on weekends, I would explore the city, go for runs and hikes at nearby mountains.
 The conditions at the top of many nearby hiking trails became too dangerous from snowfall and ice, so I only got to hike twice.
 BUT, I really look forward to my next trip to Vancouver, hopefully in the summer time, so I can do a lot more hiking and adventuring.
 The whole city has SOO much to offer!